zfogg/ascii-chat/README.md

 TODO
 ==========
 - Client should continuously attempt to reconnect
-- Server should never crash on client disconnect
 - Client program should accept URLs as well as IP addresses
 - Colorize ASCII output
 - Refactor image processing algorithms